 ProGARM’s protective clothing is flame resistant as well as providing protection from Arc Flash incidents, so there’s no need to compromise, workers can be protected from both hazards.

 Arc Flash risks solutions: especially for Rail

-A wide range of our personal protective clothing is available in orange high viz, conforming to the new 2018 RIS railway spec.
+A wide range of our railway PPE is available in orange high viz, conforming to the new 2018 RIS railway spec.